 - Episode 9 of the Pop Team Epic anime features a brief scene of Pipimi and Popuko wearing familiar suits and backpacks to suck away a gang of rowdy teens.

 - Weirdest of all is an appearance by Ray Stantz and Egon Spengler in Tokyo ESP as a pair of penguin kidnappers.

 - Daffy Duck's Quackbusters is a Compilation Movie which has Daffy inherit a fortune with the stipulation that he must use it for good works.
 When he doesn't, his millionaire benefactor returns to haunt him, which kicks off the premise of the movie: Daffy hiring fellow Looney Tunes to help him get rid of ghosts and monsters.

 - Caesar the Exterminator (Christopher Walken) in MouseHunt.
 While he doesn't hunt ghosts (specializing in vermin and rodents instead), he wears a Ghostbusters-like jumpsuit, a heavy tech backpack and a set of goggles, and he takes hunting the troublesome mouse every bit as seriously as the Trope Namers take ghost hunting.
 Which doesn't save him from that damn unexpectedly clever and tenacious mouse.

 - John Goodman's exterminator Delbert in Arachnophobia.
-Notable because MAD Magazine's parody, A Knack For Phobias, points out that the look "didn't hurt Ghostbusters."
+Notable because the MAD parody, A Knack For Phobias, points out that the look "didn't hurt Ghostbusters."